JonHoyle.com Mirror of MacCompanion

 http://www.jonhoyle.com

-As I was preparing Part II on my column on Software Outsourcing, I received word that August 2010 would be the final issue of MacCompanion.
-This therefore is the final column of According to Hoyle… (at least in MacCompanion).
+As I was preparing Part II of my column on Software Outsourcing, I received word that August 2010 would be the final issue of MacCompanion.
+This, therefore, is the final column of According to Hoyle… (at least in MacCompanion).
 For several months now, there have been signs that this might happen, given the current economy and realities of running a business.
-This comes as sad news, as I valued MacCompanion has a different cut of magazine than some of the alternatives you see out there.
+This comes as sad news, as I valued MacCompanion as a different cut of magazine than some of the alternatives you may have seen out there.
 It is ironic that a Mac magazine would fall during one of the biggest revival's in Apple history.
 But unfortunately, this is where we are.

-Although MacCompanion's first issue was published in June 2003, the According to Hoyle... column began with the September 2005 issue, making this its 60th column, exactly five years.
+Although MacCompanion's first issue was published in June 2003, the According to Hoyle... column began with the September 2005 issue, making this its 60th column, exactly five years later.
 Five years of bringing you software development topics from a Macintosh perspective.
-Some of these articles were very technical, others were not.
+Some of these articles were very technical, whilst others were not.
 But I strived to bring you the very best of what was to be learned.
-When this column began, Mac OS X 10.4 Tiger was only a few months old, the new iPod Mini was the smallest music player around and Apple had just announced its plan to transition its microprocessors away from the PowerPC and onto Intel.
-In the past five years, the Mac's marketshare tripled, the iPod became ubiquitous, Apple began its overwhelmingly successful Mac/PC ads, and the iPhone changed the course of telecommunications history.
-It has been arguably the most exciting five years in Apple history.
+When this column began, Mac OS X 10.4 Tiger was only a few months old, the new iPod Mini was the smallest music player around, and Apple had just announced its plan to transition its microprocessors away from the PowerPC and onto Intel.
+In the past five years, the Mac's marketshare almost tripled, the iPod became ubiquitous, Apple began its overwhelmingly successful Mac/PC ads, and the iPhone changed the course of telecommunications history.
+It has arguably been the most exciting five years in Apple history (... so far).

 Its Five Year Mission ...